IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 machine setup described above.

-Additionally, your environment might not have the launcher that is used to start the different tools used in these labs.
+Additionally, your environment might not have the launcher that is used to start the different tools used in these tutorial.

 ## Install the Quick Start Edition